JuliaCon/www.juliacon.org/2024/sponsor.md

 JuliaCon is a community organized non-profit conference, and it would not be possible without the support of its amazing set of sponsors over the years.
 We invite your organization to be a sponsor of JuliaCon 2024.
 You can find our [sponsors from last year](https://juliacon.org/2023/) at the bottom of our 2023 homepage.

 JuliaCon is the largest annual conference organized around Julia, the fastest high-performance open source computing language for machine learning, artificial intelligence, life sciences, robotics, algorithmic trading, real-time analytics and more.
+This year the conference is set to take place at the iconic [PSV Stadium in Eindhoven](http://localhost:8000/2024/venue/), the Netherlands, July 9th - 12th, 2024.

 With a global audience of developer, JuliaCon offers you the unique opportunity to present your company and your product to a huge group of engaged scientific programmers.
-The conference is set to take place at the iconic PSV Stadium in Eindhoven, the Netherlands, July 9th - 12th, 2024.
-You can find more information about [the venue](http://localhost:8000/2024/venue/) here.

 ~~~
 <div style="text-align: center">